A model for neural activity in the absence of external stimuli: Proof of Theorem

-for all measurable set $A\in \mathcal{B}(\R^N_{+}).$ \end{enumerate} Usually, a Markov processes with a regeneration set are called {\it Harris recurrent Markov processes.} For such Processes an invariant measure always exits.
+for all measurable set $A\in \mathcal{B}(\R^N_{+}).$ \end{enumerate} Condition (ii) is often called {\em localized Doeblin condition}.
+Markov processes with a recurrent regeneration set are called {\it Harris-ergodic.} For such Markov Processes an invariant probability measure always exits and the law of the processes converges in total variation to its invariant measure as the time diverges, see, among others, \cite{MeyTwe:93} or \cite{Asmussen:03}.

-In what follows, for any positive real number $a>0$ we use the notation $R_a(x)$, meaning that there exists a constant $l>0$ such that $|R_a(x)|\leq la$ for all $x.$ When a function satisfies such condition it is called a function of order $a$.
+In what follows, for any positive real number $a>0$ we use the notation $R_a(x)$, meaning that there exists a constant $l>0$ such that $|R_a(x)|\leq la$ for all $x.$ We call a function of order $a$ any function $R$ satisfying such condition.
 Note that we are not specifying the domain in which the function $R$ is defined on.
+For each $\epsilon>0$ define the following event